Explore from Home

 David Pilkey at Home – In a collaboration between the Library of Congress, Scholastic and the children’s book author David Pilkey (author of Captain Underpants and of Dog Man), there is a new resource for parents and children stuck at home.
 Includes activities, sneak peeks of upcoming books, study breaks, coloring pages and more!

-Learn how to Read Aloud – Here are some reading tips for parents and some videos showing how to help make story time even more fun.
+Learn how to Read Aloud – Here are some reading tips for parents showing how to help make story time even more fun.
 But remember the best thing to do is just pick up a book and start reading, there is no way to fail.

 Making an Impact